eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

     });
 ```

 Well, that's a bit of a [lambda](https://en.wikipedia.org/wiki/Anonymous_function#C++_(since_C++11)) jungle.
-Let's translate
+Let's
-it into a story again: "Take the data and then if this succeeds, work with the sample, if the sample is empty do
+translate it into a story again: "Take the data and then if this succeeds, work with the sample, if the sample is empty
-something different, or else if an error occured, print the string 'Error receiving chunk.'"
+do something different, or else if an error occured, print the string 'Error receiving chunk.'"
 Of course you don't
 need to take care about all cases, but it is advised to do so.

-In the `and_case` the content of the sample is printed to the command line:
+In the `and_then` case the content of the sample is printed to the command line:
 ```cpp
 auto position = static_cast<const Position*>(sample->get());
 std::cout << "Got value: (" << position->x << ", " << position->y << ", " << position->z << ")"
             << std::endl;
 ```

+Please note the `static_cast` before reading out the data.
+It is necessary, because the untyped subscriber is unaware of
+the type of the transmitted data.

 ### Publisher application (typed)